iluvjava/Maths/Notebook 2.0 obsidian/MATH 464 Numerical Analysis/Newton's Method 1D.md

 \end{aligned}
 $$

-Ignoring the error term, we obtain the iterative formula:
+Ignoring the error term, we obtain the iterative formula that may approximate the root.

 $$
 \begin{aligned}
     g(x_n) := x_{n + 1} &= x_n + \frac{f(x_n)}{f'(x_n)} .
 \end{aligned}
 $$

+An engineer or undergraduate will stop here.
+As a mathematician, we go deeper.

 #### **Complications of the Method**